 Make your bed once you get up.

 Organize clothes that you are no longer wearing, like gowns.
 In my house, we have a habit of keeping dirty clothes in one corner, so every morning I pick them up and put them in the laundry basket.
 If it is laundry day, I soak them to clean them later.

-Clothes that don’t require cleaning (like I don’t wash heavy jackets and gowns if they are worn once unless they are dirty) I hang or fold them then put them in the right place.
+For clothes that don’t require cleaning (I don’t wash heavy jackets and gowns if they are worn once unless they are dirty), I hang or fold them and then put them in the right place.

 Clean the dishes and dirty pot as you cook.

-Also when preparing the meal you use things like chop board and knives; once done using them clean them immediately as you wait for your food to be ready.
+Also, when preparing the meal, you use things like chop boards and knives; once done using them, clean them immediately as you wait for your food to be ready.

-Cleaning dishes as you cook helps reduce a load of dishes to clean after eating.
+Cleaning dishes as you cook helps reduce the load of dishes to clean after eating.